SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 * **Lazy duplication of code**: as we didn't know how considerable the API changes between Blender 3.x and 4.x were going to be (and it was clear that 4.1 was to be full of late arrivals), **basically everything but the `__init__.py` file has been subfoldered into a `lib3` and a `lib4` subfolder containing almost-duplicates of the original single set of code**.

   The thing is, the changes in 4.0 are varied enough to make adding Blender version conditionals where they happen a nuisance to chase around.
-And now, Blender 4.1 has its own add-on-breaking ones, further complicating things.
+And now, Blender 4.1 has its own add-on-breaking ones (and possibly 3.6.8/9 ought to, too), further complicating things.
 An alternative might have been duplicating the specifically affected files.
 Using version conditionals in the code felt too cumbersome to do, given certain cases.

   (As 4.1's features are what 4.0 was meant to include but weren't ready for the release, would skipping 4.0 support (half-way between 3.6.x and 4.1) merit consideration?)